Hull’s Drive-In Theatre

-Hull’s Drive-In Theatre first opened in 1950; for the 2020 season it opened on May 15, after a delay due to the coronavirus pandemic.
-(Typically, it opens mid- to late-March and operates through the last weekend in October.)
-This year, the place feels less retro and more relevant than ever.
+Hull’s Drive-In Theatre first opened in 1950; for the 2020 and 2021 seasons, the place feels less retro and more relevant than ever.
 “People have been very receptive to the opportunity to get out, see a movie, and feel safe where they’re doing it,” says Lauren Summers, executive director.

-Typically, Hull’s Drive-In Theatre strives to show as many first-run movies as possible, but there are no new releases for the time being.
-“So we’re showing throwbacks!” says Summers.
-The 2020 season line-up includes Iron Man, Bohemian Rhapsody, The Secret Life of Pets, Friday the 13th, King Fu Panda, and The Karate Kid among other titles.
+Hull’s Drive-In Theatre strives to show as many first-run movies as possible, in addition to showing throwbacks and classics such as Iron Man, The Secret Life of Pets, Friday the 13th, and The Karate Kid among other titles.
 As always, the goal is to offer a range of films that appeal to all audiences, with a mix of G-, PG-, PG-13, and some R-rated options.
 Some nights a single movie is screened, others offer a double feature.

-For the 2020 season, bring a portable radio or tune your vehicle radio for 88.1 FM for movie sound.
-Though they’re turned off this season, audio typically plays through the theatre’s original speakers.
+Bring a portable radio, or tune your vehicle radio to 88.1 FM for movie sound, or listen through the theatre’s original speakers.
 “We keep them updated and got all new electrical wiring a couple years ago,” says Summers.
 “Many people will sit in their cars to listen—but depending on the weather, lots of folks bring mattresses, lawn chairs, blow-up mattresses, even couches in the back of their SUV or pick-up.
 It’s fun to see what people do at the drive-in.”
 Even dogs are welcome at Hull’s, as long as they’re kept on a leash and you clean up after your pet.

 Contactless ticketing, online concession ordering, and hands-free soap and towel dispensers are among other new safety measures.
 “You order concessions online and get a text or email when it’s ready so you can go pick it up then go back to your car with no waiting in line,” says Summers.